nathonfowlie/education.aws.developer_associate/docs/identitymanagement/cognito.md

 ## Overview

-- Gives users an identity so they can interact with the application.
+Cognito gives users an identity so they can interact with an application.

 ## Cognito User Pools (CUP)

-- Sign-in functionality for application users.
+Cognito User Pools are a serverless database of users for web & mobile applications.

-- Integration with API gateway & ALB (with listeners and rules).
+- Can integrate with API gateway & ALB (with listeners and rules).
-- Serverless database that holds user accounts for web & mobile apps.
 - Uses a username (or email address)/password combination.
 - Supports password reset, email/phone number verification, MFA.
 - Support federated identities (Facebook, Google, Apple, Amazon, SAML, OpenID Connect).
 - User accounts can be blocked if their credentials are comprised somewhere.
 - Login returns a JWT token.
+- Custom CSS and Logo can be added to the login UI.
+- Has triggers for AWS Lambda during the authentication flow.

 ### Lambda Triggers

-- Allows Cognito User Pool to invoke a lambda function synchronously when certain events occur.
+Lambda triggers allow Cognito User Pools to invoke a lambda function synchronously when certain events occur.

 | User  Pool Flow | Operation            | Description                                                     |
 |-----------------|----------------------|-----------------------------------------------------------------|